cvlab-xbmu/webblog/README.md

 ## Learn More

+**This project is made by `Next.js` with `React.js` frontend framework.**
+So to whom maintain this project are supposed to have some frontend development acknowledges.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## TODOS

+1. - [ ] Add blog content management functions.
+2. - [ ] Design remain pages.
+3. - [ ] Set up configuration interface for project customization.
+4. - [ ] Refactor the components so that make them normalize.

 ## Deploy on Vercel